 Figurative speech makes communication even more expressive and creative.
 These have always been a huge part of the English language and even today also more additions are being done.
 Let’s check out the different kinds of figures of speech and meaning.

-Types of Figurative Speech in English
+Types of Figure of Speech with Examples in English

 Figurative speech is used for conveying difficult meaning and also for bringing clarity in writing.
 These are used for indirectly stating something which an ordinary sentence can not do.
 Let’s check the types of figurative speech: